A Double Machine Learning Approach to Combining Experimental and Observational Data: Impossibility of Double Resilience

 \section{Impossibility of Double Resilience}

-We begin our exposition with a result that motivates the estimators we propose in the rest of our paper: while it is possible to leverage experimental and observational data to overcome violations of A3 or A4, \textit{it is impossible to combine experimental and observational data if we do not know which of A3 and A4 is violated}.
+We begin our exposition with a result that motivates the estimators we propose in the rest of our paper: while it is possible to leverage experimental and observational data to overcome violations of A3 or A4, \textit{combining experimental and observation data without the knowledge of violations of A3 and/or A4 may not yield the expected benefits and can result in a biased estimate}.

 This is important as it clarifies the requirements of estimation with experimental and observational data in a very general sense: users of these methodologies must possess knowledge of whether the experimental data generalize, or the observational set satisfies unconfoundedness, and knowledge of the fact that either of these assumptions may hold is not sufficient.